pcubillos/bibmanager/docs/bibtex.rst

 **Options**

 | **bibfile**
-|       Path to an output bibfile.
+|       Path to an output BibTeX file.
 |
 | **-h, -\\-help**
 |       Show this help message and exit.